mohamed99akram/DrWheels/README.md

 # 🚗 DrWheels Simplified - Complete Application

-A simplified version of the DrWheels automotive commerce platform with all core components: backend, frontend, mobile app, data stores, and CI/CD pipeline.
+A simplified version of the DrWheels automotive commerce platform with all core components: backend, frontend, data stores, and CI/CD pipeline.

 ## 📋 Project Structure